-What does a Script Supervisor do?
+What is a Script Supervisor?

 A script supervisor is one of the most detail-intensive roles on a film or television set.
 Also called the continuity supervisor or "scripty," this crew member maintains the consistency of every scene — from dialogue and actor blocking to props, wardrobe, and screen direction.